c-schrade/Udacity-Collaboration-and-Competition-Project/Report.md

 In cell 7 the Agent and ReplayBuffer classes are created, as well as the OUNoise class.
-But first some of the hyperparameters are already fixed here, namely:
+But first some of the hyperparameters are fixed, namely:

 * BUFFER_SIZE = 1000000   (number of stored experiences for the experience replay)
 * BATCH_SIZE = 128        (batchsize of the batches that will be taken from the stored experiences during learning)
-* GAMMA = 0.99            (discount rate)
+* GAMMA = 0.995            (discount rate)
-* TAU = 0.001             (we will update the weights of the target network softly with factor TAU)
+* TAU = 0.01             (we will update the weights of the target network softly with factor TAU)
 * LR_ACTOR = 0.0001       (learning rate for the actor neural network)
 * LR_CRITIC = 0.0003      (learning rate for the critic neural network)
-* WEIGHT_DECAY = 0.0001   (L2 weight decay for the critic)
+* WEIGHT_DECAY = 0  (L2 weight decay for the critic)
-* UPDATE_EVERY = 20       (the weights of the networks will only be updated every 20 steps)
-* UPDATE_X_TIMES = 10     (when the weights get updated then they will updated 10 times in a row in a single timestep)

 Then it is checked if a GPU is available and the device is set to GPU if that's the case; otherwise we will continue with CPU.
-In the Agent class (lines 23-136) there are 6 methods:
+In the Agent class (lines 22-130) there are 6 methods:
-In the \_\_init\_\_-method (lines 26-53) four neural networks are instantiated (respectively will get instantiated when an instance of type Agent gets created); two actor networks and two critic networks.
+In the \_\_init\_\_-method (lines 25-52) four neural networks are instantiated (respectively will get instantiated when an instance of type Agent gets created); two actor networks and two critic networks.
 Here one of the two critic networks (critic\_target) serves as the target function for the critic-learning step.
-One of the two actor networks (actor\_target) is used to choose the actions that are input into this target function for the critic-learning step.
+One of the two actor networks (actor\_target) is used to choose the actions that will later be input into this target function for the critic-learning step.
 The other two networks (actor\_local and critic\_local) are the networks that later (after training) will approximate the optimal policy respectively the optimal action-value function.
 Furthermore the optimizers for the backward propagation steps for actor\_local and critic\_local are set to "Adam".
 Also the experience replay memory is initialized by creating a ReplayBuffer object and the noise that will later be added to the actions is initialized by creating an OUNoise-object.
-In the step- and learn-methods the important parts of the learning step are implemented (see lines 55-67 and 83-123): By calling the step-method the experience replay memory is updated and every 20 timesteps 10 batches from the memory are taken and the learn-method gets called 10 times (once per batch).
+In the step- and learn-methods the important parts of the learning step are implemented (see lines 54-62 and 78-117): By calling the step-method the experience replay memory is updated and the learn-method gets called.
 By calling the learn-method forward-and backward propagation of actor\_local and critic\_local is carried out.
-Here the error of critic\_local is computed by using the target function critic\_target and actor\_local gets just maximized.
-Furthermore - by calling the soft\_update-method - actor\_target and critic\_target get updated softly with factor TAU (implementation of the soft\_update method is in lines 125-136).
+Here the error of critic\_local is computed by using the target function critic\_target and actor\_local gets optimized by maximizing the output of critic\_local when the actions predicted by actor\_local are input into critic\_local.
+Furthermore - by calling the soft\_update-method - actor\_target and critic\_target get updated softly with factor TAU (implementation of the soft\_update method is in lines 119-130).
-In the act-method (see lines 69-78) the behaviour of the agents (depending on the current estimate of the optimal policy actor\_local) is defined.
+In the act-method (see lines 64-73) the behaviour of the agent (depending on the current estimate of the optimal policy actor\_local) is defined.
 One can see that the agents don't exactly act as guided by actor\_local but there is a noise that is added to the output of the network.
-In the Reset-method (lines 80-81) the noise gets resetted.
+In the Reset-method (lines 75-76) the noise gets resetted.
-In the OUNoise class (lines 138-158) the noise that will get added to the actions when the agents act is defined.
+In the OUNoise class (lines 132-141) the noise that will get added to the actions when the agents act is defined.
-In the ReplayBuffer class (lines 160-195) it is defined how to add experiences to the experience replay memory (in the add-method; lines 176-179) and how randomly created batches are chosen from the memory (in the sample-method; lines 181-191).
+In the ReplayBuffer class (lines 154-189) it is defined how to add experiences to the experience replay memory (in the add-method; lines 170-173) and how randomly created batches are chosen from the memory (in the sample-method; lines 175-185).

-In cell 8 an instance of the Agent class is created.
+In cell 8 two instances of the Agent class are created.

-In cell 12 the ddpg()-function is defined.
+In cell 9 the ddpg()-function is defined.
 By calling this function the DDPG-algorithm will actually be carried out.
-The training loop does the following things in each episode (until either the training went on for n_episodes=2000 episodes or the goal of having an average score of +30 over 100 consecutive episodes is reached):
+The training loop does the following things in each episode (until either the training went on for n_episodes=50000 episodes or the goal of having an average score of +0.5 over 100 consecutive episodes is reached):
 * The environment is reset.
-* The noise is reset.
+* The noise for both agents is reset.
-* In every timestep of the episode the agents act, get a reward, a new state and the step-method is called.
-By calling the step-method the new experience is stored in the Repaly-Buffer and every 20 timesteps the agents learn.
+* In every timestep of the episode the agents act, get a reward, get a new state and the step-method is called.
+By calling the step-method the new experience is stored in the Repaly-Buffer and the agents learn.
 * The cumulative reward that was achieved in the episode gets stored in the final\_scores-list and the final\_scores\_deque.
+* The noise gets decreased by a factor of noise_decay=0.9999

 The final\_scores\_deque is used to check if the goal was reached in the current episode and the final\_scores-list is used for a plot later.

-The goal was reached after a total number of 208 episodes.
-Since the average score over 100 consecutive episodes is checked, this means that the environment was solved after 108 episodes.
+The goal was reached after a total number of 2527 episodes.
+Since the average score over 100 consecutive episodes is checked, this means that the environment was solved after 2427 episodes.
+(Note however, that in training runs I did before, the goal was sometimes only reached after around 4000 or 5000 episodes.)

 The achieved total reward per epsisode is plotted.
 This plot you can also see here:

 ![image info](./Pictures/training_plot.png)

-In cell 9 the trained agents are run for 100 more episodes in the Reacher-Environment to check their performance.
+In cell 10 the trained agents are run for 100 more episodes in the Tennis-Environment to check their performance.
 The scores that were achieved in every episode are plotted.
 This plot you can also see here:

 ![image info](./Pictures/test_plot.png)

+Furthermore the average score (over those 100 episodes) is recorded: 1.8636.

 In the last cell the environment gets closed.

 ### Ideas for future work

-I just adapted the hyperparameters from the Deep Q-Networks coding exercise and they worked well enough.
-But I haven't really played around with the hyperparameters and I would guess that there are still some possibilities to tweak them.
+I haven't really played around a lot with the hyperparameters and I would guess that there are still some possibilities to tweak them.

-Furthermore one could try out the six extensions of the DQN algorithm that were implemented in the Rainbow algorithm:
+Furthermore one could try out to implement the MADDPG algorithm.
-* Double DQN
-* Prioritized experience replay
-* Dueling DQN
-* Learning from multi-step bootstrap targets
-* Distributional DQN
-* Noisy DQN

-I have no a priori idea if those extensions would give performance improvement for the Banana-Collector environment but at least these are definitely things one could try out.
+I have no a priori idea if MADDPG would give better performance than my variant of DDPG for the Tennis environment but at least this is definitely something one could try out.